Sebastiaan40/cyclops_paper/paper/draft.md

 5. Repeat the standard phasemapping algorithm, but now all cycles that have a phase defect are removed and new cycles that surround the phase defects are added

+Readers who would like to reproduce our results are referred to this GitHub repository (LINK!!!), which contains the used code and some further explanation.

 # Results